 - Use whole hazelnuts and pistachios for a beautiful interior and best texture and flavor.
 If you choose to use other nuts, leave them as chunky as possible.

 - In order for bread to rise, it must be in a warm place.
 Sometimes that’s hard to find.
 I sometimes set mine in a sunny bay window, or on top of my furnace.
 An oven that has been pre-warmed and then turned off can work, too.
 In a pinch, a heating pad set on low can work great.
+Update: I’ve recently purchased this Proofing Box and love it, it keeps the dough at the perfect even warm temperature, and it even makes yogurt, too!

 - I always repeat this simple rule — make sure your oven is set to the correct temperature.
 I keep an inexpensive oven thermometer hanging from one of the racks so I can check for accuracy.